Designing for 'First-Session Confidence' on a UK MRC-Funded Clinical Trial

 Constraints

-Uncertainty in NHS identity and clinical integration models forced the design to be functional regardless of the onboarding method.
+Uncertainty in NHS identity and clinical integration models forced the design to be functional regardless of the onboarding method..

 While clinical evidence shows that TENS (electrotherapy) is effective for pain relief, the real-world data reveals a critical flaw in home use:

-Adherence to unsupervised home therapy falls below
+Adherence to unsupervised home therapy rapidly declines within weeks

 0%